MicrosoftCloudEssentials-LearningHub/Agentic-AI-Media-Assistant/README.md

 >
 > 1. Adjust [terraform.tfvars](./terraform-infrastructure/terraform.tfvars) values
 > 2. Initialize terraform with `terraform init`.
 Click here to [understand more about the deployment process](./terraform-infrastructure/README.md)
-> 3. Run `terraform apply`, you can also leverage `terraform apply -auto-approve`.
+> 3. Run `terraform apply` - this automatically handles **all** deployment including agent creation and configuration

 ## Key Features

 - **Media-Centric A2A Protocol**: Agent-to-Agent communication for complex image and video processing workflows
-- **4-Agent Architecture**: Specialized AI agents with proper delegation through A2A protocol:
+- **5-Agent Architecture**: Specialized AI agents with proper delegation through A2A protocol:
-  - **Main Orchestrator (Thumbnail Orchestrator)**: Central request router that analyzes user requests, understands intent, and intelligently delegates tasks to specialized agents
+  - **Main Orchestrator**: Central request router that analyzes user requests, understands intent, and intelligently delegates tasks to specialized agents
   - **Image Cropping Specialist**: Smart object detection and cropping capabilities
   - **Background Modification Agent**: Specialized in background removal, replacement, and scene adaptation
   - **Thumbnail Generation Agent**: Composes final assets with text overlays and layout optimization
+  - **Video Processing Agent**: Specialized video analysis and frame extraction for video thumbnail generation
 - **Real-Time Image Processing**: Upload or paste images directly into the chat for immediate agent action
 - **Real MSFT Foundry Agents**: Integrates with **MSFT Foundry** to create and host persistent agents with proper delegation patterns
 - **Zero-Touch Deployment**: A single [terraform apply](./terraform-infrastructure/README.md) command handles the entire lifecycle including enhanced A2A framework deployment